Contest terms and conditions

 Use of Trademarks and Logos During the Term:

-As part of submissions to the Tales of Triumph Contest, entrants will be leveraging certain trademarks, such as brand names, logos or branded products.
-At the date and time of an entrant’s submission and up to December 31, 2022, inclusive, the entrants hereby grant to Canada Post a royalty-free, non-exclusive, revocable license to use the entrant’s intellectual property (IP) as may reasonably be required, including, for purposes related to the announcement of the finalists, for the Promotion Period, and to promote the winners of Canada Post Tales of Triumph Contest.
-Canada Post acknowledges and agrees that, except as expressly set out herein, it does not have and will not acquire any right, title or interest in or to any of an entrant’s IP.
+As part of submissions to the Contest, entrants will be leveraging certain trademarks, such as brand names, logos, or branded products.
+At the date and time of an entrant’s submission and up to December 31, 2023, inclusive, the entrant hereby grants to Canada Post a royalty-free, non-exclusive, revocable license to use the entrant’s intellectual property (IP) as may reasonably be required, including, for purposes related to the announcement of the finalists, for the Promotion Period, and to promote the winners of the Contest.
+Canada Post acknowledges and agrees that, except as expressly set out herein, it does not have and will not acquire any right, title or interest in or to any of an entrant’s intellectual property.

-Nothing in these Terms and Conditions grant an entrant any rights to use any Canada Post IP, including trademarks.
+Nothing in these Official Contest Rules grant an entrant any rights to use any Canada Post intellectual property, including trademarks, trade names, or official marks.
 Canada Post may allow the use of special Think SmallTM or Tales of Triumph trademark(s) under restrictive terms to finalists and winners.

-CANADA POST SHALL NOT BE HELD RESPONSIBLE FOR ANY ACCIDENT, NEGLIGENCE, PRINTING, ADMINISTRATIVE OR OTHER ERRORS THAT MAY ARISE OR OCCUR IN CONNECTION WITH THE TALES OF TRIUMPH CONTEST.
+CANADA POST SHALL NOT BE HELD RESPONSIBLE FOR ANY ACCIDENT, NEGLIGENCE, PRINTING, ADMINISTRATIVE OR OTHER ERRORS THAT MAY ARISE OR OCCUR IN CONNECTION WITH THE CONTEST.
 THIS EXCLUSION OF LIABILITY APPLIES NO MATTER WHAT KIND OF LOSS OR DAMAGE YOU EXPERIENCE.

-THE ENTRANT AGREES TO INDEMNIFY AND HOLD CANADA POST HARMLESS FROM ANY CLAIM OR DEMAND, INCLUDING REASONABLE LEGAL FEES, MADE BY ANY THIRD PARTY DUE TO OR ARISING OUT OF THE ENTRANT’S BREACH OF THESE TERMS AND CONDITIONS, INCLUDING WITHOUT LIMITATION, THE ENTRANT’S VIOLATION OF ANY LAW OR THE RIGHTS OF A THIRD PARTY.
+THE PARTICIPANT AGREES TO INDEMNIFY AND HOLD CANADA POST HARMLESS FROM ANY CLAIM OR DEMAND, damages, losses, fines, penalties, settlement or other costs, INCLUDING REASONABLE LEGAL FEES, MADE BY ANY THIRD PARTY DUE TO OR ARISING OUT OF THE PARTICIPANT’S BREACH OF THESE OFFICIAL CONTEST RULES, INCLUDING WITHOUT LIMITATION, THE PARTICIPANT’S VIOLATION OF ANY LAW OR THE RIGHTS OF A THIRD PARTY.

-No responsibility will be taken by Canada Post for any failure of the Canada Post website or the Tales of Triumph Contest website or for any problems or technical malfunction of a telephone network or lines, computer online systems, servers, access providers, computer equipment, software, failure of any email, online, or Internet submission to be received by Canada Post on account of technical problems or traffic congestion on the Internet or at any website, or any combination thereof including any injury or damage to an entrant's or any other person's computer related to or resulting from playing or downloading any material with regards to the Tales of Triumph Contest.
+No responsibility will be taken by Canada Post for any failure of the Canada Post website or the Contest website or for any problems or technical malfunction of a telephone network or lines, computer online systems, servers, access providers, computer equipment, software, failure of any email, online, or Internet submission to be received by Canada Post on account of technical problems or traffic congestion on the Internet or at any website, or any combination thereof including any injury or damage to a Participant’s or any other person's computer related to or resulting from playing or downloading any material with regards to the Contest.
 The sole determinant of time for the purposes of receipt of a valid submission will be the Canada Post server machine(s).
-All entries and submissions shall become the sole property of Canada Post and will not be acknowledged or returned.
-All submissions will be reviewed for compliance with these Terms and Conditions, though such review does not relieve entrants from responsibility for compliance with these Terms and Conditions.
-Canada Post reserves the right to review any submission at any time during the Term for compliance with these Terms and Conditions and to take such action as it deems appropriate, including removing any posted submissions.

 In the event of a dispute regarding the identity of the person submitting an electronic submission, the submission will be deemed submitted by the “authorized account holder”; that is the person in whose name the Internet service is registered, provided that person meets all eligibility criteria set forth herein.
 “Authorized Holder” shall mean the natural person assigned to the email messaging address by an Internet service provider, online service provider, telephone company, mobile telephone service provider, or other organization (e.g., business, educational institution, etc.) that is responsible for assigning email messaging addresses for the domain associated with the submitted email message address.